-Against this backdrop, the Funds return of 0.76% for the quarter outperformed the benchmark.
-The largest contributor to performance came from security selection, as Fund holdings appreciated significantly more than those held in the benchmark.
-The Funds overweight positions in corporate bonds and commercial mortgage-backed securities and underweight positions in residential mortgages and U.S. Treasuries were also significant contributors.
+Against this backdrop, the Funds return of 2.28% for the quarter outperformed the benchmark.
+Security selection was the largest contributor to the Funds strong relative performance.
+Overweight positions in corporate bonds and commercial mortgage-backed securities, and underweight positions in mortgages and U.S. Treasuries also were significant contributors.
 The largest detractor from performance relative to the benchmark was the positioning of assets along the yield curve.

 If you're a conservative, income-oriented investor who wants higher current income than that generally offered by the U.S. Government Fund and you're willing to assume moderately more risk in exchange, you may find this Fund suitable.
 This Fund can also be an appropriate choice for investors who want to broaden and diversify their fixed income portfolio.